On $\tau$-tilting finite simply connected algebras: Simply connected algebras

 As we mentioned in Section 2, we have the following immediate results. \begin{corollary} Assume that $A$ is a simply connected algebra.
 If $A$ is not strongly simply connected, it is $\tau$-tilting infinite. \end{corollary} \begin{proof} By Proposition \ref{simply=stongly simply}, such an algebra $A$ must be representation-infinite. \end{proof}

-\begin{corollary} Let $A$ be a simply connected algebra and $M=\mathsf{rad}\ P$ a separated $A$-module for an indecomposable projective $A$-module $P$.
-Then, the one-point extension $B=A[M]$ is $\tau$-tilting finite if and only if it is representation-finite. \end{corollary} \begin{proof} This follows from the fact that $B$ is simply connected, see \cite[Lemma 2.3]{A-introduction}. \end{proof}
+\begin{corollary} Let $A$ be a simply connected algebra and $B=A[M]$ the one-point extension with a separated radical $M=\mathsf{rad}\ P$ for an indecomposable projective $B$-module $P$.
+Then, $B$ is $\tau$-tilting finite if and only if $B$ is representation-finite. \end{corollary} \begin{proof} This follows from the fact that $B$ is simply connected, see Lemma \ref{one-point-extension}. \end{proof}

 \begin{remark} Let $A$ be a simply connected algebra.
-By Proposition \ref{tits-form}, $A$ is $\tau$-tilting finite if and only if the Tits form $q_A$ is weakly positive, or equivalently, if and only if $A$ does not contain a critical convex subcategory. \end{remark}
+By Proposition \ref{tits-form} and Theorem \ref{result-strongly simply}, $A$ is $\tau$-tilting finite if and only if the Tits form $q_A$ is weakly positive, or equivalently, if and only if $A$ does not contain a critical convex subcategory. \end{remark}

 Next, we consider non-sincere and sincere algebras.
 Let $\left \{ e_1,e_2,\ldots,e_n \right \}$ be a complete set of pairwise orthogonal primitive idempotents of $A$.
-Then, we have \begin{theorem} A non-sincere algebra $A$ is $\tau$-tilting finite if and only if $A/Ae_iA$ is $\tau$-tilting finite for any $1\leqslant i\leqslant n$. \end{theorem} \begin{proof} If $A$ is $\tau$-tilting finite, $A/Ae_iA$ is also $\tau$-tilting finite following Lemma \ref{quotient and idempotent}.
+Then, we have \begin{theorem} A non-sincere algebra $A$ is $\tau$-tilting finite if and only if $A/Ae_iA$ is $\tau$-tilting finite for any $1\leqslant i\leqslant n$, if and only if each sincere quotient $A/AeA$ is $\tau$-tilting finite for an idempotent $e$ of $A$. \end{theorem} \begin{proof} If $A$ is $\tau$-tilting finite, $A/Ae_iA$ is also $\tau$-tilting finite following Lemma \ref{quotient and idempotent} (1).

 We assume that any $A/Ae_iA$ is $\tau$-tilting finite.
 Since $A$ is a non-sincere algebra, for any indecomposable $A$-module $M$, there exists at least one $e_i$ such that $Me_i=0$ and we may denote $B_i:=A/Ae_iA$.
 Then, for any indecomposable $\tau$-rigid $A$-module $M$, one can always find a suitable $i$ such that $M$ becomes an indecomposable $\tau$-rigid $B_i$-module.
 Besides, the number of indecomposable $\tau$-rigid $B_i$-modules is finite following the definition of $\tau$-tilting finite.
 Hence, $A$ is also $\tau$-tilting finite. \end{proof}